CCHS-Melbourne/workshop-esplant/README.md

 The ESPlant kit is designed to provide an open source platform to transmit environmental data to a central source using the power of wifi.

 This year we've got a pretty tricky restriction.
-Unfortunately we don't have a workshop where we can solder so this year it's screw terminals and hot glue all the way down.
+Unfortunately we don't have a workshop where we can solder so it's screw terminals and hot glue all the way down.

 ![Board Front](Photos/ESPlant.front.png?raw=true "front")
 ![Board Back](Photos/ESPlant.back.png?raw=true "back")